 How do you treat mold allergies?

-You can treat mold allergies in a variety of ways, including medications, controlling your environment, and more.
-Beyond simply taking any medicine that your doctor prescribed for you, below are some ways that you can handle your mold allergy at home.
+You can treat mold allergies in various ways, including medications, controlling your environment, and more.
+Beyond simply taking any medicine your doctor prescribed, below are some ways to handle your mold allergy at home.

 Outdoors

-If you have outdoor mold-related allergies then you can study weather reports before leaving the house.
-You can often find information regarding mold counts which can help you prepare for dealing with the outside world.
-Using a mask in public will help you to keep from inhaling any outside spores.
+You can study weather reports before leaving the house if you have outdoor mold-related allergies.
+You can often find information regarding mold counts to help you prepare for dealing with the outside world.
+Using a mask in public will help you keep from inhaling outside spores.

 Indoors

 Indoors is where you will have the most capability to control your environment.
 Your indoor environment is where you can prevent mold in the first place.
-When you are in your home you can adjust your environment to prevent further mold growth and keep the air as you need it to feel comfortable.
+When you are in your home, you can create mold-friendly climatic conditions in your home or space if you're not careful to avoid further mold growth.

 Other treatment options include the following: